Highlights

 Where to Watch Stabat Mater

-Looking to feast your eyes on 'Stabat Mater' on your TV, phone, or tablet?
-Searching for a streaming service to buy, rent, download, or view the Nina Danino-directed movie via subscription can be a huge pain, so we here at Moviefone want to do right by you.
+Thinking about watching 'Stabat Mater' wherever you like to watch?
+Hunting down a streaming service to buy, rent, download, or watch the Nina Danino-directed movie via subscription can be tricky, so we here at Moviefone want to help you out.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Stabat Mater' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'Stabat Mater' right now, here are some details about the Arts Council of Great Britain flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Stabat Mater' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'Stabat Mater' right now, here are some finer points about the Arts Council of Great Britain flick.

-You probably already know what the movie's about, but just in case...
+Need a quick rundown of the movie?
 Here's the plot: "Stabat Mater opens and closes with two sung laments, then launches into a breathless torrent of words and phrases, a re-reading of the eternal feminine of Joyce’s Ulysses, which echoes the exultant/feverish swoop of the camera through a Mediterranean landscape" .